 Potential Effects for Homeowners

 The 40th annual Emerging Trends in Real Estate report found that “Chicago remains an attractive gateway market for investment and interest appears to be on the rise as other gateway markets become increasingly expensive.”
 This statement is likely linked to Chicago’s growing population of people between ages 25 and 44 who are looking for work and will be in the workforce for several decades.

 The report also noted that Chicago business and housing costs are slightly higher than those of nearby Indianapolis, Cleveland and Cincinnati but have comparatively attractive business costs that draw in new companies from startups to corporations.

 All this growth requires housing and the Chicago market is feeling the effects.
-Zillow predicts that home prices in the coming year based on the 2.7 percent rise that occurred between September 2017 and September 2018.
+Zillow predicts that home prices will go up 6.4 percent in the coming year based on the 2.7 percent rise that occurred between September 2017 and September 2018.
 These median price changes will be affected by the graduate real estate taxes if they go into effect.
 Can we re-check this data?
 It’s inconsistent with our resources.
 We’d prefer to use other sources than Zillow – financial publications would be best.
 If not, we can remove this paragraph.